 Until suddenly, the library was near closing time.

-I had been nervous that I would be overwhelmed to move from volunteer training workshops to workshops on effective public commenting.
+I had been nervous that I would be overwhelmed to move from workshops on volunteer training to practicing effective public comment techniques.
 But from the minute we started talking about the public comment process, to collecting our materials at the end of the evening, I completely forgot my nerves and was instead overwhelmed by positive and enthusiastic response of everyone who attended.

 Many thanks to my fellow workshop coordinators, Elliot Koontz, Sam Pennypacker, and Judy Twedt; Maya Garber-Yonts, who volunteered to serve food and beverages; and, of course, all of the incredible workshop participants whose passion and dedication made our first public commenting workshop a success.